Qualified Charitable Distribution (QCD)

 How do I report my Qualified Charitable Distribution?

-A QCD is reported by your IRA custodian as a normal distribution on IRS Form 1099-R for any non-inherited IRAs.
-To report a QCD on your Form 1040 tax return, you generally report the full amount of the charitable distribution on the line for IRA distributions.
-On the line for the taxable amount, enter zero if the full amount was a qualified charitable distribution.
-Enter "QCD" next to this line.
-You should keep the acknowledgment of the donation from GRACE for your tax records.
-Check with your tax advisor to confirm your personal tax reporting requirements.
+To report a QCD on your personal tax return (Form 1040), you will generally report the full amount of the charitable distribution on the line for IRA distributions.
+On the line for the taxable amount, you will enter zero if the full amount was a qualified charitable distribution.
+It is crucial to enter "QCD" next to this line to indicate the nature of the distribution.

 Please contact GRACE at zane@netgrace.org for any additional instructions.